You-sha/Wine-Quality-Prediction/readme.md

 <img src="https://user-images.githubusercontent.com/123200960/219882758-0c0256dc-0e4f-4b59-a6d7-4a0fa9e997d6.png" width="260" height="600">

 We can see that **alcohol** content and **density** have the biggest impact on the quality of a wine.
-The higher the alcohol content, the better the quality, and the lower the density the better the quality.
+So in general, the higher the alcohol content, the better the quality, and the lower the density the better the quality.
 Sulphates seem to have the least impact on quality.

 Let's look at the top four features that impact quality (```alcohol```, ```density```, ```chlorides```, and ```volatil_acidity```):